cerebral-legacy/cerebral-website/app/markdown/doc_computed.md

 )
 ```

+When calling a computed it will return an object which allows Cerebral to grab its dependencies, update its value when changes occur and also extract the current value.

 #### Dynamic computed
 Sometimes you need some existing state or prop to produce a computed.
 Since the computed works pretty much like **connect** you can also pass props to it.
 Typically you would pass a property from the connect to the computed: